nadeemlab/DeepLIIF/Model Types.md

 During inference, only the IHC input is needed.

-The original setting employs **ResNet-9block** as the backbone for translation generators and **UNet-512 (9 down layers)** for segmentation generatros.
+The original setting employs **ResNet-9block** as the backbone for translation generators and **UNet-512 (9 down layers)** for segmentation generators.

 #### DeepLIIF with a configurable number of modalities and SDG capabilities
-We recently updated DeepLIIF model class to allow an arbitrary number of modalities (can even be 0). `--modalities-no 0` practically means 0 modality to translate to, and there will only be 1 generator that uses the base input mod (e.g., IHC) for the segmentation task (i.e., the whole DeepLIIF model in this case will only have 1 generator, rather than 4+5=9 generators in the original setting).
+We recently updated DeepLIIF model class to allow an arbitrary number of modalities (which can even be 0).
+Setting `--modalities-no 0` means no modalities to translate to, and there will only be 1 generator that uses the base input mod (e.g., IHC) for the segmentation task (i.e., the whole DeepLIIF model in this case will only have 1 generator, rather than 4+5=9 generators in the original setting).

 Another major update is the merge with SDG as DeepLIIF has a considerable overlap with SDG.
 This means the DeepLIIF model now accepts `--seg-gen false` (no segmentation task) and the input number can be more than 1 (automatically deteremined using the number of patches in the training image minus the supplied modalities number in the command).

 ### 2. DeepLIIFExt
-Mainly based on the original DeepLIIF, this extension model allows to
+Mainly based on the original DeepLIIF, this extension model allows to:
 - learn only the modality translation task (`--seg-gen false`)
 - use modality-wise segmentation ground truth (e.g., if use IHC as the base input, Lap2 and Marker as the additional modalities to learn translation to, then the training image should include 2 segmentation ground truth, 1 for each additional modalities)
 - train any number of modalities (e.g., `--modalities-no 2` for 2 modalities to learn translation task for)